pilars-protocols/pilars/src/index.md

 In a research context it is important to be able to support the FAIR principles (@wilkinsonFAIRGuidingPrinciples2016, ensuring that data is well described by metadata, is identified with persistent identifiers and that shared services with good governance are in place to store interoperable data, to make it findable and provide appropriate access controls. )

-These protocols could form the basis for design, evaluation or procurement of archival repository-services, but also allow for data custodians to begin organising data in a format ready for archiving and preservation as long as they have access to some kind of commodity storage, by using a range of tools.
+These protocols could form the basis for design, evaluation or procurement of archival repository-services, but also allow for data custodians to begin organising data in a format ready for archiving and digital preservation as long as they have access to some kind of commodity storage, by using a range of tools.

 ## The Protocols